Authentication

 Login - POST /login

-A login is the process of authenticating a user either through a known secret in a password login or by proving ownership of a verified phone number associated with an account in an SMS login.
+A login is the process of authenticating a user either through a known secret in a password login.
 The response to a successful login contains an access cookie in a Set-Cookie header and an access token in the JSON response body.

 Cookies